The only wildlife corridor to the Royal National Park & Dharawal -through Otford & Helensburgh is in peril from developers

 Otford Protection Society Incorporated is open to all people who wish to preserve the village lifestyle and protect the beautiful bushland habitat of the '2508' postcode area and the Royal National Park.
 If you'd like more information or to join OPS, please click on the link below

-350ha (over1000 acres) is currently on exhibition for proposed subdivision & development - a great threat to the environment & Royal National Park, as it is the major wildlife corridor to the parkland.
-Please add your name to a submission of objection via here:
+Approx 350ha (over 900 acres acres) is currently for sale & still under threat of proposed subdivision & development - a great threat to the environment & Royal National Park, as it is the major wildlife corridor to the parkland.
+Please add your name request government buy te lands